 - (1) When Permitted.
-The chief judge may without a vote of the court's judges reinstate a suspended attorney after receiving an affidavit of compliance if the suspension was: - (A) for three months or less; or - (B) because the attorney had been suspended from a state bar for failing to: - (i) pay bar dues on time; or - (ii) comply with continuing-legal-education requirements. - (2) How Raised.
+The chief judge may without a vote of the court's judges reinstate a suspended attorney after receiving an affidavit of compliance if the suspension was: - (A) for three months or less; or - (B) because the attorney had been suspended from a state bar for failing to: - (i) pay bar dues on time; or - (ii) comply with continuing-legal-education requirements; or - (iii) comply with IOLTA program requirements. - (2) How Raised.
 To be reinstated without a vote of the court, an attorney must file: - (A) an affidavit of compliance; and - (B) a certified copy of the judgment or order reinstating the attorney to the state bar, if applicable.